jlbradha/Website_Ecology/content/Overview.md

 #### A note on labs
-I have arrranged this course such that approximately half the labs are fieldwork based and the other half are analytical.
+I have arranged this course such that approximately half the labs are fieldwork based and the other half are analytical.
 Field-based labs will occur outside (most often at Glendale).
 For these labs, please be sure to dress appropriately and bring necessary supplies.
 This includes (but is not limited to):

 * hiking boots or outdoor walking shoes (no flip-flops!)

-* Outdoor, weather-apropriate clothing
+* Outdoor, weather-appropriate clothing

 * water